sandialabs/tensor_toolbox/CONTRIBUTION_GUIDE.md

 ## Getting Started

-We do not accept Developer requests, but we do accept Reporter requests.
-Before you can make a contribution, you need to create a **fork** of this repository.
+Before you can make a contribution, you may need to create a **fork** of this repository.
 Then you will be able to make a merge request following the instructions below.
+Be sure to create a **branch** in your fork for your changes.

 ## Checklist

 - [ ] **Issue** Please link to any relevant issues that this merge request fixes.

 - [ ] **Fork** Create a branch or fork of the code and make your changes.
-It's helpful if you create a branch on your fork.
+It's helpful if you **create a branch** on your fork.

 - [ ] **Help Comments** Create or update comments for the m-files, following the style of the existing files.
 Be sure to explain all code options.